July 31, 2020

 Another important benefit is organizational agility.
 With every day that passes, the future seems to be increasingly unpredictable.
 Organizations need to be able to “roll with the punches”, adapting themselves overnight to new marketplace needs and demands.
 Cross trained employees are more able to switch roles quickly, so companies can add staff in departments that suddenly need more workforce, trimming departments that no longer require so many workers.

-When are your workers supposed to be doing the cross training?
+When are your workers supposed to be doing the employee cross training plans?
 Do they need to find the time after their normal workday, so that the cross training cuts into their down time and family time?

 The bulk of the cross training should be done during the workday.
 In other words, it needs to be scheduled just like other duties.
 One scheduling option is bit by bit each week.
 Another is several days of intensive training for the whole team or department while others pick up the slack.
 Find the solution that suits your workplace and honor it.